cjoergensen/thrifty-elastic-alerting/README.md

 ## Quick start guide

+Given you're already up and running with an Elastic stack, either using Elastic ECK or using a home backed docker compose setup (see [here for ECK](#ECK) or [here for Docker](#Docker)), the next step is to create a user that TEA will use to monitor alert changes in an index in Elasticsearch.

+### Create an 'alerting' user in Kibana

+Add

 Thrifty Elastic Alerting need the follow environment variables in order to connect to the Elasticsearch endpoint

 ```